arjun921/json-to-csv/README.md

 # json-to-csv
-Javascript code for exporting JSON array to CSV
+##### Simple, minimalist JSON array to CSV export.

+The data array being used has been included in a seperate `myData.js` file.

+Call `exportCsv(dataArray)` and pass JSON array as argument to export as csv.